py5coding/py5book/content/install.md

 * Python 3.8+
 * Java 17+
-* Cairo (optional)

 Python 3.8 is the minimum Python version but you can use a newer version if you wish.
 Java 17 is the minimum Java version but you can install a newer version of that as well.
 The Java Virtual Machine cannot be a headless JVM.

-You may not have Java 17 or Python on your computer and you may find that [Cairo](https://www.cairographics.org/) can be difficult to install on non-Linux machines.
-If this applies to you, I recommend making your life easier by trying the <a href="#anaconda-setup">Anaconda Setup</a>.

 The best setup for beginners is to use the
 [Thonny Python Editor](https://thonny.org/) and the